aip956/FrontEnd_JS_NumberGuess/README.md

 ## Creating the Frontend / Implementation
  Javascript Implementation:
+ I first created the javascript logic and ran in node to confirm the output, errors, messages.
  - This program will randomly generate the 4-unique digit secret.
 It will check if the input is valid (4 numbers), and will give an error if not.
 The previous guesses and results will be displayed in a table.
 There will be a message if the player guesses the secret, as well as if the player exceeds the number of tries.

 - The secret is set at 4 digits for simplicity.